-The landowner has submitted an application to amend Bylaw No. 2040 by removing the property from the Rural A zone (Appendix B) and adding it to the Rural Residential 6A (RR-6A) zone (Appendix C) to facilitate a 3-lot fee-simple subdivision application (SU000766), proposing one lot for each existing dwelling (Appendix D).
-The proposal is supplemented by a Water and Sewerage Servicing Assessment (Appendix E), and an Environmental Assessment (Appendix F).
+The landowner has submitted an application to amend Bylaw No. 2040 by removing the property from the Rural A zone (Appendix B) and adding it to the (RR-6A) zone (Appendix C) to facilitate a 3-lot feesimple subdivision application (SU000766), proposing one lot for each existing dwelling (Appendix D).
+Staff have prepared Bylaw No. 4616 (Appendix E) for consideration.